tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

    IdentityFile ~/.ssh/your_identity_file
 ```

-You can try to log into your server.
-Enter your password and confirm with 'yes'.
-Once you logged in succesfully, log out again.
+Log in to your server.
+Enter your password and confirm.
+Once you logged in succesfully, log out again:
 ```sh
 ssh yourserveralias
 exit